frakbot/FWeather/README.md

  * Romanian (by BruceLee)
  * Spanish (by Anon)

-These languages are in the works and will come in future updates:
+These languages are in the works and should come in future updates:
  * Czech (by Pavel Tížek)
+ * Russian and Ukraininan (by Ярослав Шевчук and Yegor Vyalov)
+ * French (by Christian Knaub)
+ * Hebrew (by Tomer Nachum)
+ * Dutch (by Frans-Peter van der Leur)

+Please note that this list is preliminary and might change without any notice.

 ## Contributing and requesting features
 Feel free to submit pull requests, we're more than open to your contributions!